medusajs/medusa-starter-plugin/src/modules/README.md

 ## Use Module

-You can use the module in customizations within the plugin or within the Medusa application using this module.
+You can use the module in customizations within the plugin or within the Medusa application using this plugin.
 When the plugin is added to a Medusa application, all its modules are registered as well.

 For example, to use the module in an API route: